Windows 10, version 2004 and later (build 19044 and later)

 If that error occurs, wait for five minutes and rerun healthcheck.exe.

-• If the connectivity test reports "invalid" in health check, include the following configuration settings in the .wslconfig located in your %UserProfile% and restart WSL.
+If the steps mentioned above do not fix the problem, include the following configuration settings in the .wslconfig located in your %UserProfile% and restart WSL.
 Details about settings can be found in WSL Settings.

 # Settings apply across all Linux distros running on WSL 2